imagej/imagej.github.io/_pages/scripting/javascript.md

       }
     }

-The following code demonstrates how to use the library, if it's saved as *SimpleObject.js* in *Plugins/JavaScript/*.
+The following code demonstrates how to use the library, if it's saved as `SimpleObject.js` in {% include bc path="Plugins|JavaScript" %}.

     load(Packages.ij.IJ.getDirectory("plugins") + "JavaScript" + java.io.File.separator + "SimpleObject.js");
     var obj = new SimpleObject(10, 10, 100);